 Dangers of Critique

 Critique can have a destructive influence on writers–particularly young people who are first learning how to write.
-Perhaps this is even more true for younger students who haven’t yet mastered the basics of composing, rhetoric, invention and revision, or style and editing.
+Perhaps this is even more true for younger students who haven’t yet mastered the basics of composing, rhetoric, invention, revision, style, or editing